Fiction Writing Exercises for Exploring and Developing Theme

 Exercise 2: Starting from Theme

-Choose three themes and for each, sketch ideas for how you could make the theme manifest through character, plot, or scene.
+Choose three themes and for each, sketch ideas for how you could make the theme manifest through character, plot, or scenes.
 Example: A thieving woman is fired because a co-worker reported her for stealing.
 Instead of accepting responsibility, she blames the co-worker and frames him so he gets fired too, even though he is innocent.
 (The theme is revenge.)

 Exercise 3: Theme Master